What is a Functional Organizational Structure?

-Functional Organizational Structure Advantages Disadvantages infographic
+Functional Organizational Structure Advantages Disadvantages Infographic

 In today’s aggressive business environment, company’s must be more efficient, flexible, and innovative than before in order to obtain a competitive advantage in the market.
 It is obvious that a number of factors affect a company’s success.
 For example, having a well-defined organizational structure is one of them.
 Typically, organizational structures define how the tasks are directed and coordinated towards the achievement of organizational objectives.
 For that purpose, there are many different types of organizational structures that can be used to demonstrate reporting lines and roles of the workgroups.
 In this article, we will discuss the functional organizational structure and its advantages and disadvantages compared with other structures.